-Human beings are a social species, and that’s pretty plain to see based on the vast number of communication methods we have developed.
-Even things like the internet, which have since evolved to become so much more, started as a way for people to send messages back and forth.
+Human beings are a social species, and that’s pretty simple and plain to see based on the vast number of communication methods we have developed.
+Even things like the internet, which have since evolved to become so much more, started as a simple way for people to send messages back and forth.

-The Best CB Antennas Compared and Reviews
+The Best CB Antennas Comparison and Reviews

 1. TRAM 3-B-HC Fiberglass CB Antenna

 - Has a frequency of between 26 and 29 MHz